Ethics, Governance and Collaborations

 Establishing clinical trials involving both adult and paediatric participants can be difficult to navigate.

 How do I get ethics and governance approval to open an AYA clinical trial?

-The Adolescent and Young Adult (AYA) Research Ethics and Governance Guideline provides a path to successful approval of clinical trial protocols that have an age eligibility that encompasses both adult and paediatric participants.
+The Adolescent and Young Adult (AYA) Research Ethics and Governance Guideline provides a path to successful approval of clinical trial protocols that have an age eligibility, encompassing both adult and paediatric participants.

 The guideline includes information on:

 - Importance of justification of age eligibility based on disease biology

 - Selecting an appropriate Human Research Ethics Committee

 - Protocol amendments to broaden age eligibility in currently open trials

 How can we get paediatric and adult oncology teams to communicate more about clinical trials?